pbzona/sloth/README.md

 ## Installation

-One-line install:
+One-line install for everything:

-`git clone https://github.com/pbzona/sloth.git ~/lazy-vim && cd sloth && sudo bash install.sh`
+`git clone https://github.com/pbzona/sloth.git ~/lazy-vim && cd sloth && sudo
+bash sloth.sh`

+This installs everything for the user you run it as.
+If you want a nicer editor when you have to use `sudo vim`, run `vim.sh` as root.
+The `sloth.sh` script installs everything I normally use.
+Separate shell scripts are included for individual components, in case you don't want everything at once.

-I also include the helptags for some of the more complicated plugins, so you can access their manuals right away:
+I also include the helptags for some of the more complicated vim plugins, so you can access their manuals right away:

 - `:help airline`